EmeraldSnorlax/manjarno/src/routes/+page.svelte.md

 ### Funding

+**This section is inaccurate, and left here for transparency's sake.
+[Read more here.](https://github.com/EmeraldSnorlax/manjarno/issues/32)**

-Manjaro has had a controversy with their treasurer.
+~~Manjaro has had a controversy with their treasurer.
 Phillip Muller (Manjaro team lead) had purchased a laptop for €2000, and the treasurer asked to clarify his purchase.
-[This ultimately led to the treasurer being removed.](https://redd.it/hxp3zi) Isn't the whole point of a treasurer to ensure fair and efficient use of donation funds?
+[This ultimately led to the treasurer being removed.](https://redd.it/hxp3zi) Isn't the whole point of a treasurer to ensure fair and efficient use of donation funds?~~

 ## Poor QA